Understand VAT Relief for Stairlifts, Eligibility and Benefits

 There are severe penalties for making a false declaration.
 If you are in any doubt about whether you are eligible to purchase a stairlift without paying VAT, you should get advice from the VAT helpline on 0845 30 20 203.

-You can also find out more information on the HM Revenue & Customs website
+You can also find out more information on the HM Revenue & Customs website.

-Help from your council
+Help from your local council

 You can apply to your council for equipment or help to adapt your home if you have a disability.
 See also the Government information on VAT relief for disabled people.